 The purpose of the daily crime log is to record all criminal incidents and alleged criminal incidents that are reported to campus security.
 The log is designed to disclose crime information on a timely basis.
 A crime is entered into the log as soon as it is reported to campus security.
-This log is available for review in the security office during normal business hours 8am-4pm Monday through Friday excluding holidays.
+This log is available for review in the security office during normal business hours 8am-4pm Monday through Friday excluding holidays and includes the nature of the incident, the general location, and the disposition, if known.